tarantool/doc/doc/book/box/engines/index.rst

 Differences between memtx and vinyl storage engines
 ---------------------------------------------------

-The primary difference between memtx and vinyl is that memtx is an "in-memory" engine while vinyl is an "on-disk" engine.
-An in-memory storage engine is generally faster (each query is usually run under 1 ms), and the memtx engine is justifiably the default for Tarantool, but on-disk engine such as vinyl is preferable when the database is larger than the available memory and adding more memory is not a realistic option.
+The primary difference between memtx and vinyl is that memtx is an in-memory engine while vinyl is an on-disk engine.
+An in-memory storage engine is generally faster (each query is usually run under 1 ms), and the memtx engine is justifiably the default for Tarantool.
+But on-disk engine such as vinyl is preferable when the database is larger than the available memory, and adding more memory is not a realistic option.

 .. container:: table